dragongling/CelesteExtractor/README.md

 dotnet run `find /Users/brian/Desktop/Atlases/ -type f -name "*.data"`
 ```

 Each converted .png file will be placed in the same directory as its original .data file.
+The total PNG-compressed size of Celeste's graphics assets is about 310MB.